emissary-ingress/emissary/reference/core/ambassador.md

 If both IPv4 and IPv6 are enabled, Ambassador Edge Stack will prefer IPv6.
 This can have strange effects if Ambassador Edge Stack receives `AAAA` records from a DNS lookup, but the underlying network of the pod doesn't actually support IPv6 traffic.
 For this reason, the default is IPv4 only.

 A `Mapping` can override both `enable_ipv4` and `enable_ipv6`, but if either is not stated explicitly in a `Mapping`, the values here are used.
-Most Ambassador Edge Stack installations will probably be able to avoid overridding these setting in `Mapping`s.
+Most Ambassador Edge Stack installations will probably be able to avoid overriding these settings in `Mapping`s.

 ### Readiness and Liveness probes (`readiness_probe` and `liveness_probe`)